NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators

 \section{Conclusions}

 In this paper we have presented NEO, a novel Expeditious Optimisation Algorithm for manipulator motion control while dodging dynamic and static obstacles, avoiding joint limits, and maximising manipulability.
 Our experiments show the purely reactive and real-time NEO controller is reliable in environments containing dynamic obstacles reflective of workspaces containing multiple robots working with humans.
 Additionally, NEO is shown to be viable for general environments containing benches or shelves but will struggle in environments containing small confined spaces with confined spaces and is an area for future work.
 In such scenarios, NEO is better employed as a local controller when dynamic obstacles are encountered.
 NEO has a strong advantage in terms of low upfront computation time.

-Our approach requires the computation of many Jacobians and a Hessian to operate: including the manipulability Jacobian, the manipulator Jacobian (between any points on the robot), the manipulator Hessian, and distance Jacobians.
-However, the associated Python library, the Robotics Toolbox for Python \cite{rtb}, can calculate and produce all required components.
+Our approach requires the computation of the manipulability Jacobian, the manipulator Jacobian (between any points on the robot), the manipulator Hessian, and distance Jacobians.
+The associated Python library, the Robotics Toolbox for Python \cite{rtb}, can conveniently compute all these values.
 The only required input for our library is a kinematic robot model which can be in standard or modified Denavit–Hartenberg notation, a URDF/XACRO model, or the ETS format \cite{ets}.